baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 ## Know issues

-- If you're in that weird tiny minority using accented characters, the search inside slides will work very unpredictably. _Hé oui_.
-Sorry about that.
+- The search plugin inside slides works very unpredictably with diacritics.
+So if you're in that weird tiny minority: _déso_ and sorry about that.
-- Some overlap issues with big pictures.
+- CSS: Some potential overlap issues with big pictures.